This chapter gives a high-level overview of how to use

 catkin init from the workspace root:

-source /opt/ros/indigo/setup.bash # Source ROS indigo to use Catkin mkdir -p /tmp/quickstart_ws/src # Make a new workspace and source space cd /tmp/quickstart_ws # Navigate to the workspace root catkin init # Initialize it with a hidden marker file
+source /opt/ros/noetic/setup.bash # Source ROS noetic to use Catkin mkdir -p /tmp/quickstart_ws/src # Make a new workspace and source space cd /tmp/quickstart_ws # Navigate to the workspace root catkin init # Initialize it with a hidden marker file

 Now the directory